unnatijajal/TechforceBuddy/README.md

 /trainModal API

 **Note : Only admin can hit this API User does not have right for this.
-And for that you have enter one mannual entry of admin detail into the database table named User**
+And for that you have to enter one mannual entry of admin detail into the database table named User**

 **Step for Query search**